One of the strangest chapters of my

 arrived and were about to make lunch when he saw someone outside and

 told me to hide!
-I stood behind the couch while he crept about
+I crouched behind the couch wondering why we're playing this game, while he crept about

 trying to keep away from a woman who was climbing around outside

-looking in the windows and calling to him.
-She finally saw Phil and
+looking in the windows and calling out.
+She finally saw him and

-called out to him to open the door.
+called him to open the door.
 Caught, he let her in and he introduced

-me to a woman, Candice, whose last name I forgot.
+me to her as Candice, an actress.
 We sat in the living room and she took a

 real interest in me, asking me for instance about the sermon my dad had preached